simonzhang00/pdoptflow/python_experiments/README.md

 **Note:** Most (>99%) of the time in the experiment is spent computing with hera as ground truth.
 After running once, the ground truth candidates are cached in npz files.

 #### knn_search.py
-Let seed be an integer
+Let seed be an integer such as 0

 Running `python3 knn_search.py seed` compares all prediction accuracies and timings for each algorithm: quadtree, flowtree, wcd, rwmd, PDoptFlow(s=1), PDoptFlow(s=18), hera individually.

 hera is viewed as ground truth, at a guaranteed 1.01 approximation.
 Only PDoptFlow(s=18) can achieve >=95% accuracy at a guaranteed 2.3 approximation.
 Surprisingly, PDoptFlow(s=1) achieves more than 80% accuracy.
 All other algorithms are too rough as approximations to achieve quality nearest neighbor predictions (<=45% prediction accuracy).

 #### pipeline.py
-Let seed be an integer
+Let seed be an integer such as 0

 Running `python3 pipeline.py seed` runs the pipeline 15-3-1 consisting of flowtree, PDoptFlow(s=1) with PDoptFlow(s=18) finishing.